-No, red cars, blue cars, and every other color are given the same auto insurance rates.
-Auto insurance companies have many factors they use to rate drivers based on the amount of risk they pose, and color is not one of them.
-When you go for a quote, whether through GEICO, Progressive, Allstate, etc., they will never ask you for your car's color.
+In short, no. Auto insurance companies have many factors they use to rate drivers based on the amount of risk they pose, and car color is not one of them.
+When you go for a quote, whether it's through Geico, Allstate or another large insurance company, they will never ask you for your car's color.
 We've reviewed rating manuals that auto insurance companies use to calculate how much premiums they charge, and there are no rules for the color of a car in the quoting process.
-There is no way for your company to know what is the color of your vehicle.
-If you put your zip code in the box above, you can start a quote and see for yourself.
+There is no way for your company to know the color of your vehicle.

-So feel free to buy, lease, or finance a red car, or give your current car a new coat of red paint.
-There are other factors you can worry about (and some you can't control), that determine your auto insurance quotes.
-Below we go over a few of these factors in detail.
+Feel free to buy, lease or finance a red car, or give your current car a new coat of red paint.
+There are other factors you can worry about — some that you can't control — that determine your auto insurance quotes.

-The model of your car will have more of an impact on your insurance than whether it's bright green or pink.
+Your car model will have more of an impact on your insurance than its color.
 As we found in this study of the cheapest cars to insure, your vehicle can affect rates by several hundred dollars.
-SUVS and luxury cars tend to cost more to insure, but its not a steadfast rule.
-More common cars like a Honda Accord tend to cost more to insure--and it may have something to do with its high theft rate.
+SUVs and luxury cars tend to cost more to insure, but it's not a steadfast rule.
+More common cars, such as the Honda Accord, tend to cost more to insure — and it may have something to do with its high theft rate.

 Your age affects your auto insurance rates as well.
 Drivers under 25 can pay thousands more for the same coverage as a driver over the age of 30.
-In the eyes of the insurer young drivers are more prone for risk taking, thus getting into an accident.
+That's because research has shown young drivers are at a higher risk of getting into an accident.
 Gender also has an impact on your rates.
-We found males can pay upwards of 30% more than females in some states and cases.

-Tying that knot also changes the premium your car insurance company charges you.
-Married drivers are considered more responsible by the insurance companies, thus less likely to crash.
-Both spouses generally need to have good driving records to see premiums go down.
-If one spouse has a lot of accidents or incidents, the combined insurance will end up being much more expensive.
+Tying the knot also influences your car insurance premiums.
+Married drivers are considered more responsible by insurance companies and less likely to file claims, but both spouses must have good driving records to see premiums drop.
+If one spouse has many accidents on their record, for example, the combined insurance will end up being much more expensive.

-The zip code you reside in has a bigger influence on your rates than your car's paint job.
-Even within large cities like Los Angeles, rates can fluctuate by several hundred dollars based on where in the city you live.
-In a state like Florida, rates can differ by over $2,000 per year in certain parts.
+Your rates can fluctuate by several hundred dollars based on your ZIP code and where you live in a city or state.
+In Florida, for example, rates can differ by more than $2,000 per year in certain areas.
 You aren't likely to move just to lower your auto insurance rates, but be wary that certain areas can end up costing you a lot more to insure your car.
-Cities prone to auto theft, floods, and other disasters will be more expensive for car insurance.
+Cities prone to auto theft, floods and other disasters will be more expensive for car insurance.